cyb3rko/pincredible/README.md

 Let's take a look at the technical details.

 At first here are the algorithms used:
+- AES/GCM/NoPadding (Advanced Encryption Standard in Galois/Counter Mode)
 - XXH128 (XXHash3-128) [[xxHash Repo](https://github.com/Cyan4973/xxHash), thanks to [Matthew Dolan](https://github.com/mattmook) for the [Kotlin implementation](https://github.com/appmattus/crypto/tree/main/cryptohash/src/commonMain/kotlin/com/appmattus/crypto/internal/core/xxh3)]
-- AES/CBC/PKCS7 (Advanced Encryption Standard in CBC mode with PKCS7 padding)
+- SHA512 (250.000 iterations; used for backup password inputs)

 For easier understanding how the app works internally I've created the following diagram.
 Find the detailed explanation below.